 - NERC funding policy for all of the above funding streams

-- conduct, responsibility and sustainability in relation to NERC investments.
+- conduct, responsibility, sustainability and equality, diversity, inclusion (EDI) in relation to NERC investments.

 The Committee will provide recommendations to Council for new NERC investment on:

 - to support Council’s analysis and decisions on priority areas for strategic investment